-If using Then A rubber stopper Remove it.
+If using Then

+A rubber stopper emove it.

 An isothermal jacket Slide the jacket down over the stem of the sample tube until it touches the sample tube bulb.

 A filler rod Hold the sample tube horizontally and carefully slide the filler rod into the tube.
-Sample tube CAUTION Do not hold the rod vertically and drop the rod into the tube; this could break the rod and/or tube.
+Filler rod Sample tube Do not hold the rod vertically and drop the rod into the tube;

+this could break the rod and/or tube.

-- 1. Remove the closure from the sample tube. - 2.
-If a filler rod is used, slide the filler rod slowly into the sample tube. - 3.
-Slide an isothermal jacket down over the sample tube stem until it touches the sample tube bulb. - 4.
-Place the connector nut, ferrule, and O-ring onto the sample tube stem.
+- 1. Remove the sample tube stopper. - If using a filler rod, hold the sample tube horizontally and carefully side the filler rod into the tube. - If using an isothermal jacket, slide the jacket down over the stem of the sample tube until it touches the sample tube bulb. - 2.
+Insert the P_0 tube into the center hole of the Dewar cover and slide the cover up.
+Ensure the tapered side of the cover is facing downward. - 3.
+Insert the sample tube through one of the holes in the cover.